All Episodes

 I appreciate it.

-But these but he's been wrong enough now, and now he's entered the political arena on this.
+But he's been wrong enough now, and now he's entered the political arena on this.

 I just had it.

-And he's not on the front lines like you guys are, actually dealing with real COVID positive people, or older people, as you just mentioned, Dr. Fareed, that now have to make a decision.
+And he's not on the front lines like you guys are, actually dealing with real COVID-positive people or older people, as you just mentioned, Dr. Farid, that now have to make a decision.

 And I'm sure you agree with me.